To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Regression-based Model Comparison

-1. Sampling uncertainty: This arises from inferring population parameters (e.g., differences in LLM performance across models) based on the human baseline sample, which is randomly drawn from the human baseline.

-2. Stochastic output uncertainty: This stems from the non-deterministic nature of LLM outputs.
-The literature (e.g., \citealt{pangakis_automated_2023}) documents this variability, and common approaches to account for this uncertainty include running the model multiple times and calculating the consistency of its annotation results.
+In this setting, there are two sources of uncertainty: \begin{enumerate} \item \textit{Sampling uncertainty:} This arises from inferring population parameters (e.g., differences in LLM performance across models) based on the human baseline sample, which is randomly drawn from the human baseline. \item \textit{Stochastic output uncertainty:} This stems from the non-deterministic nature of LLM outputs.
+The literature (e.g., \citealt{pangakis_automated_2023}) documents this variability, and common approaches to account for this uncertainty include running the model multiple times and calculating the consistency of its annotation results. \end{enumerate}

 Our focus is on addressing the first source of uncertainty.
 Instead of computing overall performance metrics for each model and comparing them with pairwise tests or bootstraps, we propose a logistic regression-based approach.